cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 We also need to change a few variables:

-* The default database user should be specified and it will be `postgres`,
+* The default database user should be specified and it will be f.i. `postgres`,
 * We should define too the name of the database in both services; we'll name our db `joomla_db` and
 * We need to inform Joomla that we'll use PostgreSQL so we need to set `JOOMLA_DB_TYPE` to `pgsql` (can be either `mysql` or `pgsql`).